bloodhound_mcp

 2. Navigate to AdministrationAPI Tokens

-4. Note the Token ID and Token Key for your .env file
+3. Create a new token and copy the Token ID and Token Key into your .env

 Usage